Nikhil383/summarization/README.md

    python app.py
    ```
 2. Open your browser and navigate to `http://127.0.0.1:5000`
-3. Select a summarization model based on your needs
-4. Enter or paste the text you want to summarize
+3. Enter or paste the text you want to summarize
-5. Click "Generate Summary" and wait for the result
+4. Click "Generate Summary" and wait for the result

 ## Project Structure